applitools/cs-applitools-java-hackathon/README.md

 simply run ```brew install maven```
 2. Install ChromeDriver from [here](https://chromedriver.chromium.org/downloads) if you are running on mac, you can also install it using the brew, simply run ```brew install chromedriver```
+   -  Please check to make sure your google chrome browser is the same version as the chromedriver you install
+   -  To check the version of chrome, click the three vertical dots on the top right of your page
+   -  then click help -> about google chrome.
+The version will be at the top.
 3. Register to Applitools and [create an account](https://auth.applitools.com/users/register)
 4. Ensure you have your Applitools API Key